Talon-L/Study-Note/README.md

 const spreaded = ...arr; // will throw a syntax error

 // When using the destruction method to assign a new variable name to the stuff you just extracted from the origional object, write the origional prop. name first, then ":", then the new name you wish it will being called.

+aa.push(var)
+return aa
+&
+return aa.push(var)

+is no the same thing, when you have an inner function in a function which require the exact "aa" type of argunment to pass through, in that situation, "aa" & "aa.push(var)" is two complete different stuff.